Abishek-Jayan/Archmagut/README.md

 * Title Bar for notes
 * **DARK THEME**
 * Click on note to edit
-* Delete button deletes notes (delete should ask for confirmation)
+* Delete button deletes notes

 ## Update (July 23, 2020) Version 2: Updated Features
 * Ability to change the colour of a note at **will**